undefinedhuman/blender-scripts/README.md

-# blender-scripts
+# scripts
-Collection of small blender scripts for personal use.
+Collection of small scripts for personal use.